Lease Agreements: By Type (6)

 Landlord’s Entry

-General Access – The landlord may access a rental property by giving the tenant two days’ notice.[9]
+General Access – The landlord may access a rental property by giving the tenant two days’ written notice.[12]

 - Exception: If the landlord is showing the property to prospective tenants or buyers, only one day’s notice is required.